-Late last month, the Department of Justice and the Strom Law Firm announced the settlement of its claims against FORBA Holdings LLC, a dental management company which provides business management and administrative services to 69 dental clinics located nationwide, known as Small Smiles Dental Centers.
+Late last month, the Department of Justice and the Strom Law Firm announced the settlement of its claims against FORBA Holdings LLC, a dental management company that provides business management and administrative services to 69 dental clinics located nationwide, known as Small Smiles Dental Centers.
 Small Smiles Pays $24 Million!

 Just as the name implies, the Small Smiles clinics provide dental treatment to children, including children on Medicaid.
 Despite the catchy name, the Government’s allegations centered on greed and placing profit above the safety and welfare of innocent children.